code42/developer.code42.com/CONTRIBUTING.md

 ---
 ```

-3. Write you article using the markdown syntax outlined below.
+3. Write your article using the markdown syntax outlined below.

 4. Open a PR!